 This certificate is designed to provide relevant skills to individuals pursuing careers in court reporting in both courtroom and deposition settings, capturing and certifying the verbatim record of legal proceedings.
 Court reporters are officers of the court and reporters working in California must be licensed by the Court Reporters Board of California, Department of Consumer Affairs.
 The West Valley College Court Reporting program is recognized by the Court Reporters Board of California to qualify students to sit for the California Certified Shorthand Reporter's licensing examinations.
-Careers specific to these skills include but are not limited to: Official Court Reporter, Deposition Court Reporter, Hearing Reporter, Freelance Reporter, and Convention Reporter.
+Careers specific to these skills include but are not limited to: Official Court Reporter, Deposition Court Reporter, Hearing Reporter, Freelance Reporter, Reporter for the Department of Veterans Affairs, and Convention Reporter.

 |Course Number||Course Title||Hours|

 200-220 WPM: Multi-Voice Focus

 |NCCC038||Court Reporting Codes and Procedures 1||48 - 54 hours|

 |NCCC039||Court Reporting Codes and Procedures 2||48 - 54 hours|

 |NCCC042||Certified Shorthand Reporter Exam Review||32 - 36 hours|